aosp-mirror/platform_frameworks_base/tools/protologtool/README.md

 ### Binary log viewing

-Command: `read <viewer.json> <wm_log.pb>`
+Command: `read-log --viewer-conf <viewer.json> <wm_log.pb>`

 Reads the binary ProtoLog log file and outputs a human-readable LogCat-like text log.

 ## What is ProtoLog?

-ProtoLog is a logging system created for the WindowManager project.
+ProtoLog is a generic logging system created for the WindowManager project.
 It allows both binary and text logging and is tunable in runtime.
 It consists of 3 different submodules:
 * logging system built-in the Android app,
 * log viewer for reading binary logs,